goodlyrottenapple/lamYcalc/docs/02_comparison/01_comparison-isabelle.md

 | "(Y t)[y ::= s] = Y t"
 ~~~

+Unlike using the usual **`fun`** declaration of a recursive function in Isabelle, where Isabelle automatically checks the definition for pattern completeness (for the term being pattern matched on) and overlap.
+The **`fun`** definition also automatically checks/proves termination of such recursive functions and generates simplification rules, which can be used for equational reasoning involving the function.
-Whilst using **`nominal\_datatype`** is automatic and requires no user input, the declaration of a function in Nominal Isabelle is less straightforward.
-Unlike using the usual "**`fun`**" declaration of a recursive function in Isabelle, where the theorem prover can automatically prove properties like termination or pattern exhaustiveness, there are several goals (13 in the case of the `subst` definition) which the user has to manually prove for any function using nominal data types, such as the $\lamy$ terms.
+Unfortunately, this isn't the case for the **`nominal\_function`** declaration, where there are several goals (13 in the case of the `subst` definition) which the user has to manually prove about the function definition, including proving termination and **???**.
 This turned out to be a bit problematic, as the goals involved proving properties like:

 ~~~{.idris}
 ⋀x t xa ya sa ta.